Renewable energy in Canada: Overview

 The Daily reported in 2017, that the strong sales in renewable energy technologies and equipment reflected transitions made by Canada's towards a low-carbon economy.
 Companies engaged in these power generating projects including wind, solar, and hydro, reported revenues of $1.3 billion which represented 38% of total ECT sales.

 In June 2021, the federal government invested $964-million program in ECT in the form of "wind, solar, storage, hydro, geothermal, tidal" and other renewable energy projects to lower emissions.

 Politicians have expressed interest in increasing the percentage of Canada's electricity generated by renewable methods.
 Ontario has created a subsidy to assist wind and solar power producers.

 All environmental and clean technology (ECT) activities accounted for 3.1% or $59.3 billion of the Canadian gross domestic product in 2016, edging up from 3.0% in 2007.

+As of 2024, approximately 79% of Canada's electricity generation came from low-carbon sources, including hydroelectricity, wind, solar, and nuclear.
+Hydroelectric power remained the dominant source, accounting for roughly 55% of electricity generation, while wind and solar together contributed about 8.5%.

+Canada has set a goal of achieving a net-zero electricity by 2035 as part of its broader strategy to reach economy-wide net-zero greenhouse-gas emissions by 2050.